ojhaujjwal/HCommons/README.md

 HCommons
 ========

+A Zend Framework 2 module which contains CSV render strategy to export data to csv format and image strategy to output image.
-A Zend Framework 2 module which contains some useful abstract classes and some useful snippets that can be used across multiple modules.
-It also contains CSV render strategy to export data to csv format.
+This module also contains some useful abstract classes and some useful snippets that can be used across multiple modules.

 ##Installation
 * Add `"ujjwal/h-commons": "dev-master"` to your composer.json and run `php composer.phar update`